War On Drugs

 Let’s look at a list of the pros and cons of the Drug War:

-It keeps some people from trying and using drugs.
+- It keeps some people from trying and using drugs and possibly getting hooked.

 We have experienced the negative effects of prohibition before – during alcohol prohibition.
 How soon we forget.
-“Those who cannot remember the past are condemned to repeat it" said Santayana.
+“Those who cannot remember the past are condemned to repeat it”.
 The difference this time around is we have taken much too long and lost far more before understanding the connection.

 This picture is of members of the Women’s Organization for National Prohibition Reform.
 They were disgusted with the violence, the corruption, the gangsters, the death, and the destruction caused by the War on Alcohol.
 The side of the car says, “SAVE OUR CHILDREN — STAMP OUT PROHIBITION”